ralphowino/restful-api-helper/README.md

 * `--includes` - This are the includes for the transformer

 #####Example
-`php artisan starter:transformer Task --fields="name,slug" --includes="user:item, comments:collection"`
+`php artisan starter:transformer Task --fields="name,slug" --includes="user:item, comments:collection, goal, elements"`

 For the fields format a comma seperated list is expected